On the Model Update Strategies for Supervised Learning in AIOps Solutions: Related Work

 \subsubsection{Concept drift detection and mitigation}

 In machine learning and data mining, the distribution of data and the relationship between the variables may evolve over time, known as concept drift~\cite{wang2010mining, wang2003mining, tsymbal2004problem, nishida2007detect}.
-Concept drift may negatively impact the performance of a model that is trained on previous data as the data evolves.
-In order to mitigate the impact of concept drift, prior works propose approaches for detecting concept drift~\cite{gama2004learning, harel2014concept, nishida2007detect}.
+Concept drift may negatively impact the performance of a model trained on previous data as the data evolves.
+Prior works propose algorithms for detecting concept drift to mitigate the impact of concept drift~\cite{gama2004learning, harel2014concept, nishida2007detect}.
 For example, Gama et al.~\cite{gama2004learning} propose the Drift Detection Method (DDM) that detects the concept changes by tracking the variation of prediction error, assuming that a significant increase in the testing error suggests the change of the concept.
 Harel et al.~\cite{harel2014concept} propose another method, namely PERM, to detect concept drift with the assumption that random permutation of examples from the same distribution should not change the model performance.
 Nishida et al.~\cite{nishida2007detect} propose the STEPD concept drift detection method using a statistical test of equal proportions.
 It assumes that the prediction accuracy on data from a recent time window should be equal to the overall prediction accuracy if the target concept is stationary.
 A significant decrease in the prediction accuracy then suggests concept drift.
 Once concept drift is detected, the current model is usually updated or retrained using the newest data~\cite{gama2004learning, harel2014concept, nishida2007detect, gama2014survey}.
-In this paper, we name the model maintenance approach of retraining model after detection of concept drift as concept drift guided retraining approach (See Section~\ref{sec:experimental_design} for more detail)
+In this paper, we name the model update strategy of retraining model after detection of concept drift as concept drift guided retraining strategy (See Section~\ref{sec:experimental_design} for more detail)